seancorfield/seancorfield.github.io/content/md/posts/2021/03/25/little-things.md

-Our Clojure team is a big fan of reducing dependencies and, in particular, avoiding dependencies that are known to be troublesome (such as the special circle of hell that is all the different versions of the Jackson JSON libraries).<!-- more -->
+Our Clojure team is a big fan of reducing dependencies and, in particular, avoiding dependencies that are known to be troublesome (such as the special circle of hell that is all the different versions of the Jackson JSON libraries).<!--more-->

 We've recently been looking at switching from libraries that have a lot of dependencies to equivalent libraries that have fewer (or none) if they